modeckrus/upgrader_modeck/README.md

 ## Country Code

 On iOS, when your app is _not_ in the `US` App Store, which is the default, you must use the `countryCode` parameter mentioned above.
-The `upgrader` package does not know which country app store to use because it is not provided by iOS.
+The `upgrader_modeck` package does not know which country app store to use because it is not provided by iOS.
 It assumes the app is in the `US` App Store.

-On Android, the `upgrader` package uses the system locale to determine the country code.
+On Android, the `upgrader_modeck` package uses the system locale to determine the country code.

 ## Limitations
 These widgets work on both Android and iOS.
 When running on Android the Google